- We advise you to exercise a high degree of caution in the Dominican Republic because of the risk of serious criminal activity.

 There is a high risk of rabies in the Dominican Republic and visitors are strongly advised to avoid direct contact with dogs, cats, mongooses (small cat-like animals) and other animals.
 If bitten or scratched, you should seek immediate medical attention.

 Water-borne, food-borne, parasitic and other infectious diseases (including hepatitis, filariasis, and leptospirosis) are prevalent with the risk of more serious outbreaks occurring from time to time.
-We encourage you to have vaccinations before travelling.

 Outbreaks of ciguatera poisoning which results from eating toxin-containing reef fish have occurred on many Caribbean islands.

 Australia does not have an Embassy in the Dominican Republic.
 Australians may obtain consular assistance from the Australian Embassy in Mexico City.
 Contact details are:

 Corner of Campos Eliseos, Polanco

 If you are travelling to the Dominican Republic, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.

 In a consular emergency if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 In Australia, the Department of Foreign Affairs and Trade in Canberra may be contacted on (02) 6261 3305.

 Natural disasters, severe weather and climate